dtortosa/capstone_project/README.md

 - [Gradient Tree Boosting](https://scikit-learn.org/stable/modules/ensemble.html#gradient-tree-boosting)
 - [Voting Regressor](https://scikit-learn.org/stable/modules/ensemble.html#voting-regressor)

-All these regressors were run with default parameters being extra trees regressors the ones showing the highest R<sup>2</sup> in the test sets in general.
+All these regressors were run with default parameters being extra trees regressors, the ones showing the highest R<sup>2</sup> in the test sets in general.
 Therefore, this regressor was used in subsequent analyses.

 #### Optimization of the selected regressor